The Colossian Forum Receives Grant for Project on Evolution and The FallPosted by Brian Cole on February 19, 2013

 Contact: Brian Cole, Director of Operations

 Brian Cole is Director of Operations for The Colossian Forum.
 Brian joined the Forum after a decade of administration and teaching in Christian higher education.
-He is a doctoral candidate at Western Michigan University, studying Educational Leadership, with a particular research interest in college student activism at faith-based institutions.
+He has a Ph.D. from Western Michigan University in Higher Education Leadership, with a particular research interest in college student activism at faith-based institutions.
 Brian studied English at Anderson University and earned his master’s degree in Executive Development for Public Service at Ball State University.
 He and his wife Jen have a young child.